Anastasiya-m4c/kindyy/README.md

 - Integration with third-party authentication using django-allauth.
 - Clear visual feedback using icons for features like pickup/drop-off and 30 hours free childcare.
 - Accessibility-conscious color scheme and typography for easy readability.

+### Security features

+Security has been carefully considered throughout the design and development of this childcare platform to protect both users and data.
+Key security measures include:

+- User Authentication and Authorization: The application uses Django’s built-in authentication system, enhanced with `django-allauth` for secure user registration and login.
+Certain actions such as creating, editing, or deleting posts are restricted to authenticated users only, preventing unauthorized access.

+- Ownership Verification: Editing and deleting posts require ownership verification, ensuring users can only modify or remove posts they have created.
+This prevents unauthorized modifications to other users’ data.

+- Secure Secret Management: Sensitive data such as secret keys and database URLs are managed through environment variables and not hard-coded, minimizing the risk of accidental exposure.

+- Use of Whitenoise: Static files are served securely with Whitenoise middleware, reducing reliance on external services and lowering attack surfaces.

+- Admin Approval for Posts: Posts typically require approval by an admin before being published to ensure content quality and security.
+However, this feature is temporarily disabled to facilitate testing and assessment of the project.
+In a production environment, enabling this approval process helps prevent unauthorized or inappropriate content from being publicly visible.

 ## Data Schema